helxplatform/dug/dug/README.md

 ## Context

-Achieving the aspirational goal of [FAIR](https://www.go-fair.org/fair-principles/) biomedical data requires applying repeatable computational methods in well understood workflows.
+Achieving the aspirational goal of [FAIR](https://www.go-fair.org/fair-principles/) biomedical data requires applying repeatable computational methods in well understood pipelines.
 Here, we apply semantic web and knowledge graph tools to the problem of improving the FAIR-ness of data in dbGaP.

 [dbGaP](https://www.ncbi.nlm.nih.gov/gap/) is a rich source of metadata about biomedical knowledge derived from clinical research like the underutilized [TOPMed](https://www.nhlbiwgs.org/) data sets.
 A key obstacle to leveraging this knowledge is the lack of researcher tools to navigate from a set of concepts of interest towards specific study variables related to those interests.
 In a word, **search**.